Kinto/kinto/docs/get-started.rst

 This will install every necessary packages to run the tests, build the documentation etc.

-Make sure you have the system requirements listed in the Python package section.
+Make sure you have the system requirements listed in the :ref:`Python package <run-kinto-python>` section.

 ::